-There are also results that are similar to their cause in terms of our experience.
+There are also results that correspond to their cause in terms of our experience.
 There are two types of this.
-There are results similar to the cause in terms of our conduct: we experience feeling like repeating our previous actions.
-And there are also results similar to their cause in terms of our experiencing others doing similar things to us.
+There are results that correspond to the cause in terms of our conduct: we experience feeling like repeating our previous actions.
+And there are also results that correspond to their cause in terms of our experiencing others doing similar things to us.
 There also are comprehensive results of experiencing something more general in terms of the environment or the society and so on in which we’re born or live in.

 There are all these different types of results from karmic tendencies.
 Some tendencies will give stronger results, some will give weaker results, some will give results only one time, and some will give results many times.
 There are many factors that affect the ripening.